 Dr. Villa was a multi-faceted woman who earned degrees in Social Work and Education from American Universities in the 1920s and 1930s.
 She has also been cited as one of the leading personalities who advocated for the women suffragette movement in the Philippines.

 Recent building developments in Cebu IT Park are found on Vicente Padriaga street.
 Part of the Garden Bloc where the Pyramid and The Park Social restaurants are located is on this side of the street.

 Aside from being a journalist, writer, and poet, Vicente Padriaga was best known as one of the earliest editors of the Bisaya Magazine.
-The literary title of "Prince of Cebuano Poets" has also been bestowed on him.
-He won the Premio Zobel Award in 1962.
-He collaborated with Jose Ma.
+The literary titles of "Prince of Cebuano Poets" and "King of Poetical Jousts in Cebu" have been bestowed on him.
+He won the Premio Zobel Award in 1962 for "Vino Viejo en Odres Nuevos" (Old Wine in New Bottles).
+For the centenary of Jose Rizal in 1961, he translated Rizal's poems in Cebuano.
+And in 1963, he followed it up with El Filibusterismo.
+He also collaborated with Jose Ma.
 Del Mar on a couple of literary works.